ShadowRL76/ShadowRL76/README.md

 ### `> DATA.INTEGRITY = "VERIFIED"`

 <div align="center">
-  <p style="color: #1fce40;">Did you know?
+  <p style="color: #1fce40;">🌞💡 Did you know?
 I'm working on solar energy solutions at Superior Energy after securing the position through strategic networking.
-The power of connections is as important as the power of code.</p>
+The power of connections is as important as the power of code. 🤝⚡</p>
 </div>

 <div style="background-color: #0a0a0a; border: 1px solid #7928ca; border-radius: 5px; padding: 10px; margin-top: 15px; text-align: center; font-family: monospace; position: relative; overflow: hidden;">